junxit/us-congress-bills-110/metadata.md

 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Referred to the House Committee on Education and Labor.
+- 2008-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-23 — Considered as unfinished business. (consideration: CR H5841-5842)
+- 2008-06-23 — Considered under suspension of the rules. (consideration: CR H5831-5832)
+- 2008-06-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1242.
+- 2008-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-23 — Mr. Sarbanes moved to suspend the rules and agree to the resolution.
+- 2008-06-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 348 - 0 (Roll no. 438). (text: CR H5831)
+- 2008-06-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 348 - 0 (Roll no. 438).(text: CR H5831)